Melville Golding Woodrow

 The Committee are able once more to state that the work of the Training College is being carried on with gratifying success and the work has proceeded in the same happy spirit as has characterised it for so many years past…The Committee again have pleasure in expressing their cordial appreciation of the zealous and successful work carried out by the Principal and all the members of the College Staff, and of the results achieved, and their thankfulness that the same excellent tone continues to pervade this important institution.

-Before Melville could complete his qualification at Winchester Training College, war was declared.
-The College premises were requisitioned for the duration of the war so students, like Melville who had completed their Junior Year were given the option of completing their qualification at Bede College, Durham.
-Although we do not have documentary proof, it is probable that, like many of his contemporaries at College, Melville gave up College to serve his country in the military.
+In the summer of 1914, war was declared.
+The College premises were requisitioned for the duration of the war so students who had completed their Junior Year were given the option of completing their qualification at Bede College, Durham.
+Melville, being a one year certificated student, had completed his training and was mobilised on 5th August 1914.

 From Hampshire to Mesopotamia